-Our FY 2021 priorities attempt to reflect a recognition of two challenges faced by people with disabilities in New Hampshire and across the US.
+In FY 2022, we will continue to attempt to recognize two significant challenges faced by people with disabilities in New Hampshire and across the US.

 The second challenge is racial justice in the disability community.
-Black people and people of color are barred from full participation in American life, facing systemic bias and discrimination.
-Black people and people of color with disabilities are doubly at risk, facing layers of discrimination.
+The voices of Black people and people of color continue to be marginalized and few organizations actively recognize the intersectionality of the discrimination they face or work to address it.
+We must do better.
 We are committed to fighting every day against these injustices and for accountability whenever power is abused.

 Case Acceptance Guidelines

 In accepting cases for representation, DRC-NH will consider the following guidelines:

 - Does the case have legal merit?